Skip to main content

 Board MemberMember InstitutionTitle

-Sylvia Rael, Board Vice ChairColorado Mesa UniversityLibrary Director
+Sylvia Rael, Board ChairColorado Mesa UniversityLibrary Director

 Harper JohnsonUniversity of Colorado, Colorado SpringsAssistant Vice Chancellor for IT and Chief Information Officer